oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_ai_speech_transcription_job_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
                                             <div>Transcription Format.
-By default JSON format will be considered.</div>
+By default, the JSON format is used.</div>
                                                         </td>
             </tr>
                                 <tr>